ga4gh/gks-common/schema/def/TherapeuticSubstituteGroup.rst

 **Computational Definition**

-A therapeutic procedure that involves multiple different therapeutic procedures  performed in combination.
+A group of therapeutic procedures that may be treated as substitutes for one another.

     **Information Model**

-Some CombinationTherapy attributes are inherited from :ref:`DomainEntity`.
+Some TherapeuticSubstituteGroup attributes are inherited from :ref:`core:DomainEntity`.

     .. list-table::
        :class: clean-wrap